Haunting Glass Resonances

-In early January 2014, Christian Henson, along with Spitfire’s Production Director Stanley Gabriel, took the dizzying drive up an incredibly steep and winding mountain road in (very) rural France, far from anything recognisable as civilisation.
-Greeted half way by a set of flashing headlights amidst the scorched scrub land, they were then lead up through the ever thinning atmosphere to a small and unassuming crofter’s cottage.
-Tines, screws and sheets of fibre glass lay sprawled around the premises but as the two waited with baited breath, the double doors were opened to reveal the inner sanctum of a creative genius.
+In early January 2014, Christian Henson and Spitfire’s Production Director Stanley Gabriel drove down to deep rural France and up a steep, winding mountain to a small and unassuming crofter’s cottage.
+Tines, screws and sheets of fibre glass lay sprawled around the premises, revealing the inner sanctum of a creative genius.
 This much anticipated day was preceded by two years of emails, a degree of coercion and a splash of circumstance and it was all about to pay off.

 As they stepped through into what they’d later refer to as “the Aladdin’s Cave for any music maker”, they saw shaped pieces of stainless steel hanging from the walls.
-Plastics of every shape and colour as if hewn by aliens from another world filled the room.
+Plastics of every shape and colour filled the room.
 Every utterance, every word, footstep or noise sent all of the wonderful resonating surfaces into a sympathetic chorus.
 Some reflected wistful and tine-like sounds, some like a feeding back sine wave, and others like a distinct and arcing thunderstorm.

-It was over lunch that the agreement was made; Christian was going to commission the world’s first Titanium Euphone.
-Now all that was left to do was wait the 3 long months ahead of them until it was finely crafted and delivered by hand to their studios in London.
+Inspired by their surroundings, Christian decided to commission the world’s first Titanium Euphone.
+It was finely crafted, and delivered by hand to their studios in London.